Maryland Institute College of Art: Student housing

-The Meyerhoff and The Gateway buildings increased MICA student housing 90% between 2002 and 2009, allowing more students to stay on campus.

-Founder’s Green
+Founder's Green

 Founder's Green is a three-building, four-story student apartment complex.
 Among the first student residences to be constructed on the apartment-living model, it houses approximately 500 students.
 When MICA proposed purchasing a lot on McMechen Street that had been vacant for more than 30 years, to build student housing, and the Bolton Hill neighborhood approved the purchase and donated $50,000.
 Built in 1991, and previously named "The Commons".
 In 2012, the building was renamed and renovated into the apartment-style by architecture firm, Ayers Saint Gross.

 Meyerhoff House

 Meyerhoff House is a residence for Sophomore, Junior and Senior students.
 The building includes the college's main dining facility, student life center and recreational amenities.
 Originally built as the Hospital for the Women of Maryland, the building was used as nursing home for some time until it closed in 1994.
-The building was vacant for 7 years until MICA purchased it in January 2001.
+The building was vacant for seven years until MICA purchased it in January 2001.